pconrad-webapps/pconrad-webapps.github.io/_topics/webpage_vs_webapp.md

 HTTP GET requests
 -----------------

-There are several types of HTTP requests.
-The message sent over the network contains which type of request it is.
-Two of the types are called GET and POST.
+The request to a web app may also be of several different types, with GET and POST being the most common types of requests.

 These various types of requests are called "HTTP methods".

+-   Technically, GET and POST are just two of a long list of requests types called <b>HTTP Methods</b>
+-   The full list of them is defined in [Section 9 of the HTTP 1.1 standard, RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html), and includes in addition to GET and POST, these types: OPTIONS, HEAD, DELETE, PUT, TRACE, CONNECT
+-   The ones other than GET and POST, though, are rarely used by folks that are just getting started with web app programming.

+That's why many of the books, web sites, and other resources you read will only mention GET and POST, and emphasize when to use one vs. the other.
+We'll do the same—do keep in mind though, that as your understanding of web applications progresses and you move into the topic of [RESTful APIs](/topics/REST), you'll need to move beyond just GET and POST.
+(If you just can't wait to learn more, here is an article on [what is beyond GET and POST](/topics/http_beyond_get_and_post).)

+A request for static content typically uses the GET method.
+We'll discuss the POST method later in this article.

+A note about this word "method":
 * If you are studying Object-Oriented Programming, you may know a specfic meaning of the term *method*, but don't be confused.
 * The word *method* here is being used with its ordinary English meaning, and then being defined as a specific technical term in the context of HTTP.
 * HTTP methods are not methods in an OOP sense; rather they are  different ways (different "methods") of making an HTTP request.

-A request for static content typically uses the GET method.
-We'll discuss the POST method, later on.

-There are quite a few HTTP methods, though you won't need to know about any others for quite a while as you get started with web programming.
-(If you just can't wait to learn more, here is an article on [what is beyond GET and POST](/topics/http_beyond_get_and_post).)

 HTTP Request Parameters
 -----------------------

 Typically, requests made to a web app, contain some <em>parameters</em> that are used to compute the result.

-The request to a web app may also be of several different types, with GET and POST being the most common types of requests.

--   Technically, GET and POST are just two of a long list of requests types called <b>HTTP Methods</b>
--   The full list of them is defined in [Section 9 of the HTTP 1.1 standard, RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html), and includes in addition to GET and POST, these types: OPTIONS, HEAD, DELETE, PUT, TRACE, CONNECT
--   The ones other than GET and POST, though, are rarely used by folks that are just getting started with web app programming.

-That's why many of the books, web sites, and other resources you read will only mention GET and POST, and emphasize when to use one vs. the other.
-We'll do the same—do keep in mind though, that as your understanding of web applications progresses and you move into the topic of [RESTful APIs](RESTful_APIs "wikilink"), you'll need to move beyond just GET and POST.

 ### Static Web Pages